-Cash Disbursements (expenses) (Return to Table of Contents)
+Cash Disbursements (expenses)

 Cash Disbursements include all expenditures made by the church.
 These usually fall into 8 categories which coincide with the GA Statistical Report filed annually by the clerk with information from the Treasurer.
 If you keep track of these items as groups you can more easily fill in the numbers for the Statistical Report.